hklcf/Adhell3/README.md

 - Backup and restore database<br/>
 Backup the content of the database on internal storage so that later it can be used to restore the database if the database is somehow damage.

+- App components<br/>
+Ability to disable app's permissions, services and receivers.
+Only user apps are supported.

+- DNS per application basis<br/>
+Set custom DNS for selected apps.
+Only user apps are supported.

 ## Prerequisite for building apk
 ### Source code